-During the month of July and August, our trail adventure reduces significantly in number and it’s always play by ear week to week.
+During July and August, our trail adventure reduces significantly in number and it’s always play-by-ear week to week.
 Especially with her black fur, I need to pay special attention to Xena during summer.
 So what are the important things to keep in mind when you are planning for an outdoor activity with your pup?

-When the forecast calls for a hot day (above 80 degrees), I don’t take her hiking at all because I know her limit.
+When the forecast calls for a hot day (above 75 degrees), we skip hiking.
 On other days, here is my checklist for keeping Xena safe when we are out on the trails:

 1. Watch the time

-Occasionally, we get lucky with an overcast day but usually it’s not like that in Southern California.
-Even if it’s overcast in the morning, it usually clears up by 9-9:30 am so we start early and complete the hike by 10 am, at the latest 10:30.
+Occasionally, we get lucky with an overcast day but usually, it’s not like that in Southern California.
+Even if it’s overcast in the morning, it usually clears up by 9-9:30 am so we start early and complete the hike by 10:30 at the latest.

 2. Location Location Location

 It’s not just for home buying.
-I research for the trails that have shades and/or water (stream, lake, river, etc.) feature before we go.
+I research for the trails that have shades and/or water (stream, lake, river, etc.).
 This is a real challenge where we live so #1 on this list is very crucial.
-Luckily, we live close to the ocean so I stick to coastal trails during these months for the occasional ocean breeze.

 3. Protect yourself and your pup from the strong sun rays

-My regular followers already know that I carry coconut/water mix in my camelbak.
-In summer, I add ice to the camelbak to keep it cool.
-In addition, I carry 32 oz of cold water in my Hydro Flask which keeps the water cool for hours!
+My regular followers already know that I carry a coconut/water mix in my Camelbak.
+In summer, I add ice to the Camelbak to keep it cool.
+In addition, I carry 32 oz. of cold water in my Hydro Flask which keeps the water cool for hours!
 I use it for drinking as well as to wet Xena’s bandana.
 It works for hot too.
 Great way to carry a hot beverage on winter hikes!

 5. Pay close attention

-There is a lot of good information on internet regarding heatstroke/heat exhaustion in pets.
-Please take a moment to read this and educate yourself if you are not already familiar with it.
+There is a lot of good information on the internet like this article regarding heatstroke/heat exhaustion in pets.
+Please take a moment to educate yourself if you are not already familiar with it.
 I’d love to hear what precautions you take for your pet.
 Please do share!